 - ham radio licensing, computer programming

 Fitting in the enriching homeschool extras can work in several ways.
-Be sure to come back tomorrow.
-I’ll be sharing how we get many of the above list accomplished with one resource.
+Be sure to read the next in the series.
+I share how we get many of the above list accomplished with one resource.

 Hop on over and check out all the topics by the ladies of iHomeschool Network – January 2013 Hopscotch.